-On 24 May 2018 the Board of Directors of United Spirits Limited ("USL"), the holding company of Shaw Wallace Overseas Limited ("the company"), approved the liquidation of the company.
+On 23 July 2018, the Board of Directors of United Spirits Limited ("USL"), the intermediate holding company of United Spirits (Great Britain) Limited ('the company"), approved the voluntary liquidation of the company.
 The completion of the liquidation of the company is subject to regulatory approvals from Reserve Bank of India (Central bank of India).
 As a consequence, these financial statements are prepared on a basis other than going concern ("break up basis").